The Ready to Learn Program

 - Demonstrate knowledge and display behaviors of the professional aspects of tutoring and mentoring students including dispositions, reflective practice, and classroom observation.

-- Demonstrate knowledge of how to provide pedagogical supports in urban schools with high-needs and culturally diverse students.
+- Demonstrate knowledge of how to provide pedagogical supports in urban schools with and culturally diverse students.

->> For more information about Ready to Learn, contact Dr. Abiola Farinde.
+>> For more information on the Ready to Learn program, contact Cassandra Brentley.

 Autor, D. (2014).
 Skills, education, and the rise of earnings inequality among the “other 99 percent.”
 Science, 344(6186), 843-851.

 Guryan, J., Christenson, S., Claessens, A., Engel, M., Lai, I., Ludwig, J., & Turner, M. C. (2017).
 The effect of mentoring on school attendance and academic outcomes: A randomized evaluation of the Check & Connect Program.
 Institute for Policy Research Working Paper Series, WP-16-18.
 Evanston, IL: Northwestern University.
 Retrieved from http://www.ipr. northwestern.edu/publications/docs/workingpapers/2016/WP-16-18.pdf

 Hurd, N. M., Varner, F. A., & Rowley, S. J. (2013).
 Involved-vigilant parenting and socio-emotional well-being among Black youth: The moderating influence of natural